 Continuing on into the offensive or defensive path, you'll explore the skills you'll need to enter a penetration testing role or a SOC Operator/defensive role within industry.

 Looking for a sampling of it all while just trying out the site with free content?
-Check out the amazing free path.
-You can check out that blog post here!
-Link
+Check out the amazing free path with our free guide for beginners.

 Once you grasp the basics, we recommend you create blog posts about your experiences or a particularly interesting topic you've explored.
 Blog posts are a great way to solidify your knowledge and refer back to in the future should you need a refresher.